1091 Development Court

 Child Protective Services: The CPS Unit is responsible for investigating reports of child abuse and/or maltreatment within 24 hours of receipt of a report to the State Central Registry.
 The toll free hotline number to the State Central Registry is 1-800-342-3720.
 When necessary, CPS seeks from the Family Court an Order of Protection, court-ordered services for the family, and/or authority to place a child in foster care.The Family Violence Investigative Unit investigates cases of domestic violence, physical abuse and sexual abuse reported to the State Central Registry.
 Teams of law enforcement officers and child protective caseworkers jointly respond and investigate these reports.
-This unit is under the joint supervision of a NYS Police Senior Investigator and a Child Protective Services supervisor.
-This unit is a multi-disciplinary team operating from the Ulster County Family and Child Advocacy Center located at 21 O'Neil St. in Kingston, NY.
+Under the joint supervision of a NYS Police Senior Investigator and a Child Protective Services supervisor, this unit is a multi-disciplinary team operating from the Ulster County Family and Child Advocacy Center located at 21 O'Neil St. in Kingston, NY.
 The Ulster County Family & Child Advocacy Center provides a child friendly environment which employs trained, diverse and culturally competent team members.
 The Center provides forensic interviewing, victim support and advocacy, medical and therapeutic services to the child and non-offending adult victim in one location.

 Assessment/Intake Unit: This unit is responsible for the assessment of referrals for children's services that are made to the Department of Social Services but are not connected with the State Central Registry.
 Referrals come from a variety of sources including, but not limited to, schools, neighbors, agencies and self-referrals.
 Referrals are assessed in order to determine the need for mandated preventive services, community-based services or placement in foster care.